Layahblue22/CS474_JAARS/README.md

 Planning:
 Week 1:
-  -Set up enviornment
+  -Set up environment
   -Blank test website(Are the screens working?)
   -Hard put photos into application
   -Find API and test that calls work

-Week 2:
+Week 2: these
-Week 3:
+Week 3: these
-Week 4:
+Week 4: these